 For any application or website that has been deployed, it is important to have load balancing and high availability implemented to sustain high traffic and failover in case your primary infrastructure goes down.

-High availability (HA) makes sure that the server pool is ready for user requests in situations when your primary load balancer is down and you can redirect that traffic to your backup/secondary load balancer with very minimal downtime which is not noticeable by users.
+High availability (HA) makes sure that the server pool is ready for user requests in situations when your primary load balancer is down.
+You can redirect that traffic to your backup/secondary load balancer with minimal downtime, which is unnoticeable to users.

-F5 load balancer ensures seamless failover in cases where a server is down or overloaded and redirect the traffic to other servers that could handle the load.
+F5 load balancer ensures seamless failover in cases where a server is down or overloaded.
+It redirects the traffic to other servers that could handle the load.

-The goal of such redundant pairing is to provide users with seamless, uninterrupted service in the event of failure on one device.
+This pairing's goal is to provide users with seamless, uninterrupted service, in case one device fails.

 If the active system is taken offline or fails to connect, the standby system immediately takes over, to avoid processing traffic.
 Typically, the newly active system remains active until an event requires the first BIG-IP system to become active again or until you manually force that system into standby.